 - Click Create a new campaign to set up a new campaign.
 See Setting up a Product Recommendations campaign.To edit an existing campaign, click the campaign name or the Edit icon.

-You can refine the product recommendations generated by Episerver algorithms, or override product recommendations to execute specific merchandising campaigns using your overall site strategies and targets.
+You can refine the product recommendations generated by Optimizely algorithms, or override product recommendations to execute specific merchandising campaigns using your overall site strategies and targets.

-You can control merchandizing rules in the Episerver Personalization Portal, switching them on or off, and changing them in real-time.
+You can control merchandizing rules in the Optimizely Personalization Portal, switching them on or off, and changing them in real-time.